Winnie09/GPTCelltype/README.md

 library(openai)

 # Assume you have already run the standard Seurat pipeline https://satijalab.org/seurat/
-# obj is the seurat object, markers is the output from FindAllMarkers(obj)
+# "obj" is the Seurat object; "markers" is the output from FindAllMarkers(obj)
 # Cell type annotation by GPT-4
 res <- gptcelltype(markers, model = 'gpt-4')